There are three main areas all organizations involve in transporting hazardous material must pay specific attention to:

-In the interest of preventing fatigue-related accidents, the hours-of-service regulations place restrictions on when and for how long drivers of commercial motor vehicles (CMVs) may be behind the wheel.
+In the interest of preventing fatigue, related accidents, the hour of service regulations place restrictions on when and for how long drivers of commercial motor vehicles (CMV's) may be behind the wheel.

-For almost 20 years, change has been a constant with these complex regulations, with more revisions planned for the future.
+For almost 20 years, change has been a constant with theses complex regulations, with more revisions planned for the future.

-Most interstate CMV drivers are required to use Electronic Logging Devices (ELDs) in place of paper logs to record drivers’ hours of service (although backup paper logs are still required).
 These devices automatically record driving time and certain other data and facilitate the completion of logs.
-Drivers using older ELog systems must upgrade to the ELD standards by December 16, 2019.
+Drivers using older ELOG systems must upgrade to the ELD standards by December 16, 2019.

 New requirements for supporting documents are also now in force, affecting all motor carriers and CMV drivers, whether using ELD's or not.

 At our full-service DOT consulting firm, we are at the forefront of the latest advancements in fleet management technology.
 One such breakthrough is Telematics, a game-changing solution that combines telecommunications and information technology to provide real-time monitoring and analysis of your fleet operations.